jjnether/obsidian_backup/jnetherton/DA/Active Orders/117631 - Kennedy Space Center.md

 		- If they want redundancy,
 	- We don't plan on operating one of the ties (should always be closed)
 - In order to facilitate the scheme with what we have now and not affect lead times, we'll take out test mode
-- We're going to remove extra statuses, and just put them on the
+- We're going to remove extra statuses, and just put them on the terminal block